ADVOCATE.

 PROFESSOR: William & Mary Law + CSOL

-A frequent speaker and presenter on constitutional issues, civil rights litigation, and legal strategy, Richard has presented at CLE programs hosted by the South Carolina Association for Justice, and has served as a panelist at both William & Mary Law School and Charleston School of Law.
+• A frequent speaker and presenter on constitutional issues, civil rights litigation, and legal strategy, Richard has presented at Continuing Legal Education programs hosted by the South Carolina Association for Justice, and has also served as a panelist at both William & Mary Law School and Charleston School of Law.

 ** Richard is proud of the results he has achieved for his clients, but prior results should not and cannot be relied on to create any expectation that the same results could be obtained for other clients in similar matters without reference to the specific factual and legal circumstances of each client's case.